ehc-io/ddos-183/docs/setup.rst

         |image11|

     #.
-From the Hybrid Defender shell, restart services with:
+Open a terminal sesson with the Hybrid Defender and restart services:

         ``bigstart restart``

     #.
-Now proceed with the Silverline registration going to the DoS Protection->Quick Configuration->Silverline menu as follows:
+Now proceed with the Silverline registration.
+Go to DoS Protection-> Quick Configuration-> Silverline.
+Fill out the **Authentication Credentials** fields  as follows, then click **Update**.

       ===========   =============================
       username      dhd2018us@f5agility.com